Pityriasis rosea may be caused by a viral infection.

 This disease usually resolves with no treatment, and itching that is not severe may be alleviated with artificial or natural sunlight.

 The cause of pityriasis rosea is not certain, but an infection with human herpesvirus type 6, 7, or 8 may be involved.
 However, the disorder is not thought to be contagious.
 Pityriasis rosea most commonly occurs in people between the ages of 10 and 35 years.
-Pityriasis rosea affects women more often.
+Pityriasis rosea affects women more often than men.

 Pityriasis rosea causes a rose-colored or tan-colored patch of skin about 1 to 4 inches (2 to 10 centimeters) in diameter that doctors call a herald or mother patch.
 The rose or tan color is not as obvious in people with darker skin.
 This round or oval area usually develops on the torso.
 Sometimes the patch appears without any previous symptoms, but some people have a vague feeling of illness, loss of appetite, fever, headache, and sometimes joint pain a few days before the patch appears.